zainabch123/react-gmail-intro/README.md

-# React Introduction - Gmail
+# React Introduction

-In this exercise, you are going to work with the layout of [gmail](./images/gmail-email-view-intro.png) and practice breaking down a larger complex view of an existing codebase into components.
+In this exercise, you are going to work with the layout of [Gmail](./images/gmail-email-view-intro.png) and practice breaking down a larger complex view of an existing codebase into components.
 As an extra challenge, you can also practice adding new components.

 This is a great opportunity to work with a partner, it _could_ look something like this: